MuTe33/Flutter-Web3-Twitter/README.md

 ## 🏗 Structure

-The smart_contract folder consists oof everything it needs to run and deploy a smart contract.
+The smart_contract folder consists of everything it needs to run and deploy a smart contract.
 The smart contract used in this example is also in there right under `smart_contract/contracts`.
 More info on that in [Smart Contract README](https://github.com/MuTe33/Flutter-Web3-Wave-Portal/blob/main/smart_contract/README.md).

 ## 💙 Purpose

-This project demonstrate core principles of a decentralized app (dApp) that is reading, writing from/to the blockchain and listen for event.
+This project demonstrates core principles of a decentralized app (dApp) that is reading, writing from/to the blockchain and listen for event.

 ## 🐵 What to expect